1. Is Granite absorbent?

 Granite is actually incredibly durable as long as liquids are removed within a few minutes there should be no staining.
 Even if water leaves a dark spot on the surface it will evaporate and return to its natural colour.
 Other liquids such as oils can stain if not removed, but removal is a simple process.

-3. Granite loses its polish
+3. Does Granite lose its polish over time?

 Granite is incredibly scratch resistant and retains its shine for years and years.
 While Marble tends to lose its shine, granite continues to look brand new for as long as you care for it.

-4. Granite needs a lot of maintenance
+4. Does Granite need a lot of maintenance?

 As long as you clean the granite with a mild soap and water, the same as you clean any other surface then the only additional action should be an annual application of a resealer.
 All in all, it takes a lot less time to care for a granite worktop than most other types.

 5. Does heat cause Granite to chip and crack?

 Granite is very resistant to the high temperatures associated with cooking.
 Pots and pans can be placed on it without fear of heat damage.
 As for chips and cracks, dropping very heavy objects may cause a chip or a crack, just exercise the same caution you would with any other surface.

 6. Are dark Granites harder than light Granites?

 Granite is made of many minerals and each of these minerals has different properties, The hardest is quartz which is a translucent light grey or white colour.